MJWyattCyber/MJWyattCyber.github.io/_posts/2020-12-06-Setting-Up-Kali-In-Hyper-V.md

 ---

 layout: single
-title: "Ironing out the kinks in Kali and Hyper-V"
+title: "Ironing out the kinks with Kali running in Hyper-V"
 date: 2020-06-12 13:01

 ---